chriskacerguis/codeigniter-restserver/README.md

 Enabling digest auth is similarly easy.
 Configure your desired logins in the config file like above, and set `$config['rest_auth']` to `'digest'`.
 The class will automatically send out the headers to enable digest auth.

+If you're tying this library into an AJAX endpoint where clients authenticate using PHP sessions then you may not like either of the digest nor basic authentication methods.
+In that case, you can tell the REST Library what PHP session variable to check for.
+If the variable exists, then the user is authorized.
+It will be up to your application to set that variable.
+You can define the variable in ``$config['auth_source']``.
+Then tell the library to use a php session variable by setting ``$config['rest_auth']`` to ``session``.

-Both methods of authentication can be secured further by using an IP whitelist.
+All three methods of authentication can be secured further by using an IP whitelist.
 If you enable `$config['rest_ip_whitelist_enabled']` in your config file, you can then set a list of allowed IPs.

 Any client connecting to your API will be checked against the whitelisted IP array.
 If they're on the list, they'll be allowed access.
 If not, sorry, no can do hombre.
 The whitelist is a comma-separated string: